 When threatened, their response amazingly consists of white, red, purple, blue, and black colors.

 Devil’s Flower Mantis Behavior

 When confronted by a predator, the insect will display its arms and bright colors in an attempt to dissuade the potential attack.
 What is more, their front legs are raised to expose the conspicuous patterns depicted on the bottom of the thorax and abdomen.
 Likewise, the wings display a combination of vibrant colors.

 Observations of the species indicate the additional tactic of shifting their wings left to right to startle and confuse predators.
 When prey is near, the Devil’s Flower Mantis impersonates a flower and remains motionless.
 When the prey draws close, they strike with lightning speed.
 Further, their legs are capable of maintaining a strong grip on the prey.

 The Devil’s Flower Mantis prefers airborne insects.
 Their diet consists principally of moths, flies, beetles, and butterflies.

 Devil’s Flower Mantis Reproduction

 The incubation period varies according to temperature and humidity but averages about fifty days.
-During the developmental period of this insect, the nymphs feed on small insects such as houseflies and fruit flies.
+During the developmental period, the nymphs feed on small insects such as houseflies and fruit flies.